-The investment program exceeded the policy benchmark in 2020 and led to a positive nominal investment return of 7.06% on December 31, 2020.
-This resulted in approximately \$430 million in gross investment income, which, along with active member contributions, added \$260 million in total funds to the NBTPP after Plan expenses and retiree benefit payments.
-More importantly, both the longer term four-year annualized return of 7.31%, and the return since the inception of Vestcor's management in 1996 of 7.26%, remain in excess of the discount rate set by the independent actuary.
+The investment program achieved a positive nominal investment return of 9.95% which exceeded the policy benchmark of 7.84% in 2021.
+This resulted in approximately \$639 million in investment income, which, along with active member contributions, added \$466 million in total funds to the NBTPP after Plan expenses and retiree benefit payments.
+More importantly, both the longer term four-year annualized return of 7.70%, and the return since the inception of Vestcor's\ mandate in 1996 of 7.37%, remain in excess of the discount rate set by the independent actuary.

-The overall nominal return in excess of the portfolio benchmark resulted in 0.05% of gross value added for the year.
-After deducting investment management costs of 0.12%, the net value added to the pension fund for the year was -0.07%.
-While slightly below the long-term target value add of 0.42%, the longer-term four-year value add of 0.69% is still well in excess of the target.
+The overall nominal return in excess of the portfolio benchmark resulted in 2.11% of gross value added for the year.
+After deducting investment management costs of 0.14%, the net value added to the pension fund for the year was 1.97%.
+The longer-term four-year gross value added was 0.94% with both the one year and four-year periods well in excess of the long-term target value added of 0.42%.

-^{}Formerly the NB Investment Management Corporation; since 1996.
+\Formerly the NB Investment Management Corporation; since 1996.